kevinolega/callcentertrainingtips/_posts/2019-02-25-difficult.md

 permalink: /difficult/
 author: Kevin Olega
 ---
-If you are blessed with higher intelligence, resources, education, physical attractiveness, health etc, your life is guaranteed to be set to a higher difficulty.
+If you are blessed with higher intelligence, resources, education, physical attractiveness, health , etc, your life is guaranteed to be set to a higher difficulty.

-The good news is, any activity that requires a higher difficulty often yields higher benefits and rewards.
+The good news is any activity that requires a higher difficulty often yields higher benefits and rewards.

 That being said, if you want a better life, you will benefit from wanting to do more difficult things.